 - Advanced head restraints protect the head and neck to reduce the incidence of whiplash and other serious head and neck injuries.

 If you are looking to purchase a new or used vehicle, be sure to review the crash test results for the models you are considering.
-If you have been hurt do to the negligent actions of another driver, contact us to schedule a free case evaluation.
+If you have been hurt due to the negligent actions of another driver, contact us to schedule a free case evaluation.